Jimmy Garoppolo vs. Jordan Love in Week 5

 Raiders Defensive Stats

-- This season, the Packers are midde-of-the-pack in points allowed (24.0 per game), ranking 20th in the NFL.
+- So far this year, the Packers rank 11th in the NFL in points allowed (24 per game) and seventh in total yards allowed (352.5 per game).

-- When it comes to defending the pass, Green Bay has given up 789 passing yards this year, ranking 11th in the league.
-In terms of passing TDs allowed, it is eighth in the NFL with four.
+- When it comes to stopping the pass, Green Bay's defense has been getting it done this season, as it ranks second in the league with 789 total passing yards allowed.
+In terms of passing TDs, the team ranks third with four passing touchdowns allowed.

-- Against the run, the Packers rank 29th in the league in rushing yards allowed per game with 155.3, and they rank 22nd in rushing touchdowns allowed (five).
+- Against the run, the Packers are struggling this season, with 621 rushing yards allowed (23rd in NFL).
+They rank 21st with five rushing touchdowns allowed.

-- On defense, Green Bay ranks 12th in the NFL in red-zone efficiency allowed at 46.7%.
-In third-down percentage allowed, it ranks 10th at 33.9%.
+- On defense, Green Bay is sixth in the NFL in third-down percentage allowed at 33.9%.
+In red-zone efficiency allowed, it is eighth (46.7%).

 Not all offers available in all states, please visit BetMGM for the latest promotions for your area.
 Must be 21+ to gamble, please wager responsibly.
 If you or someone you know has a gambling problem, contact 1-800-GAMBLER.